Today, I want to tell you about our Doodle Diaries.

 The holidays are upon us and, with them, the chaos.

-The energy is high, folks.
+The energy is high, you guys.

 The kids, who have a surplus of energy on a normal day, are bouncing off the walls.